w3f/Grants-Program/applications/AlgoCash.md

 ## Future Plans

-we will build a DEX using PMM (Proactive Market Maker) algorithm.
+We will build a DEX with PMM (Proactive Market Maker) algorithm.

 ## Community Engagement
 We will reach DEX and Lending protocol communities to enlarge Algo Cash adoption.